TypeScriptToLua/TypeScriptToLua.github.io/docs/publishing-modules.md

 title: Publishing Modules
 ---

-As of `0.40.0`, tstl supports module resolution for libraries, which means you can _use_ and _create_ npm packages containing `.lua` files.
-You can also include Lua source files directly into your source code.
+There are three kinds of `tstl` libraries published on npm:

+- **Type declaration libraries** - Provides only _ambient_ types.
+In other words, these libraries do not contain any code which can be executed.
+- **Lua libraries** - Provides Lua code that can be imported and executed by `tstl` projects.
+- **Mixed** - Provides **both** type declarations and Lua code at the same time.
+(These kinds of libraries are less common.)

+This page describes how to create a Lua package and publish it to npm.

+## Basic Limitations

-- You cannot import `.ts` and `.tsx` source files
+- You cannot import `.ts` and `.tsx` source files.
-- You must use `"buildMode": "library"`
-- It is recommended you use `"declaration": true`
-- You cannot use `"luaBundle"` in packages intended to be included as dependency in another project
+- You cannot use `"luaBundle"` in packages intended to be included as dependency in another project.

 ## Project Configuration

-Your `tsconfig.json` file must at least specify the following...
+Your `tsconfig.json` file must include the following fields:

 ```json title=tsconfig.json
 {